Security Systems Government Contracts in Ohio

 What are the top cities for security systems contracts in Ohio?

-Beavercreek, Columbus, Vienna are the top markets based on opportunity count.
+Beavercreek, Columbus, Unknown are the top markets based on opportunity count.

 Who are the top security systems contractors in Ohio?